Hungary for a new adventure – A soupçon of the 20th century

 Notably, Gömbös also became the first foreign head of government to visit Hitler after the latter became Chancellor of Germany in 1933.
 Unlike Mussolini, Hitler opposed the growth of Hungary’s military and Gömbös, who died in 1936, never reached a formal alliance with Germany.

-His successor as Prime Minister, Kálmán Darányi, in some ways, espoused more moderate positions than Gömbös and, in fact, tried to push Hungary toward the west against a rising tide of pressure from Nazi Germany.
 In April 1937, Darányi banned the Party of National Will which was the predecessor of the Hungarian National Socialist Party and later the Arrow Cross Party.
 However, France and the United Kingdom remained unreceptive to Darányi’s overtures.
 As the German threat grew, he began appointing more German sympathizers in his government hoping to forestall a full-fledged invasion.
 But the real power remained with the regent and Darányi held the post only until Horthy forced his resignation in May 1938.

-Beginning with Béla Imrédy, Darányi’s successors, and there were many (Hungary had eight Prime Ministers between May 1938 and October 1944) all gradually moved the country to the right and during that time, Hungary was viewed in the west as a client state of Nazi Germany.
+Beginning with Béla Imrédy, Darányi’s successors, and there were many (Hungary had eight Prime Ministers between May 1938 and October 1944) all gradually moved the country to the right and, during that time, Hungary was viewed in the west as a client state of Nazi Germany.
 This contributed to the growing power of the extreme right in Hungary.
 In fact, the deepening relationship with Germany aided the Hungarians in regaining some of the territory they’d lost in 1920.
 It was also during this period that Hungary passed a number of so-called “Jewish Laws” that Gömbös had refrained from passing and which, among other proscriptions, restricted Jewish marriages and limited certain professions to being no more than 20 percent Jewish.

 However, Miklós Horthy, who was still serving as regent and who, though conservative, was more practical and less ideologically right-wing than many in the government, tried to restrain Hungary from fully cooperating with the Nazi regime.
 He sought to keep his nation in a supportive rather than front-line role in the German invasions of the Soviet Union and Yugoslavia.
 Eventually, he saw the threat of advancing Soviet forces and deposed Imrédy as Prime Minister hoping to eventually strike a deal with the Allies.